Law School Admissions

 Visit Campus - In-person or Virtually

 Visiting the UND School of Law is the best way to determine if we are the right fit for your law school education.
-Unfortunately with the current COVID-19 situation going on through the country, we are not allowed to bring visitors to campus for tours as long as the University policies related to Covid-19 are met, so you can come see us in person.
+We are allowed to bring visitors to campus for tours as long as the University policies related to Covid-19 are met, so you can come see us in person.
 If you are more comfortable visiting in a virtual way, we can arrange that type of visit as well.
-Click the link below to arrange your visit.
-We are proud of the education and the supportive environment for our students, so we would enjoy the opportunity to connect with you to help you learn more about the benefits of attending UND Law.
+Click the link below to arrange your preferred visit.
+We are proud of the education and the supportive environment we provide for our students, so we would enjoy the opportunity to connect with you to help you learn more about the benefits of attending UND Law.

 UND Law is fortunate to have an increasingly strong group of students from Canada among its student body.
 The opportunities and benefits for Canadian students to study law here are numerous.
 Our small community offers Canadian students small class sizes, a wealth of experiential opportunities for practical experience, a discounted tuition rate for Manitoba and Saskatchewan, a strong student organization and an amazing network of Canadian alumni working in Canada and the United States.

 Transfer students are increasingly making up a bigger portion of our student body.
 Our small community of students, faculty and staff provide a welcoming environment for transfer students.
 As Assistant Dean Brad Parrish said, 'If we can make it work, we are happy to help students transfer to UND Law.
 It's part of the character of who we are."